iustin/corydalis/docs/manual.md

 - the matches for words are combined with `and`, thus ensuring that each word will be required to match.

-As an example, the search *switzerland 2018* will be transformed into:
+As an example, the search _switzerland 2018_ will be transformed into:

     (person switzerland or country switzerland or location switzerland or …) and (person 2018 or country 2018 or location 2018 or … or year 2018)

-Assuming the usual case that *switzerland* matches only country and a keyword, and that 2018 is only a year, the resulting simplified filter will actually be:
+Assuming the usual case that _switzerland_ matches only country and a keyword, and that 2018 is only a year, the resulting simplified filter will actually be:

     (country switzerland or keyword switzerland) and year 2018

-In case the input is given as *province:zürich 2018", then this will be directly tried as:
+In case the input is given as `province:zürich 2018`, then this will be directly tried as:

     (province zürich and (year 2018 or country 2018 or location 2018